Don't Wake Daddy: Reception

 Parker Brothers introduced the game at the 1992 American International Toy Fair.
 It was picked as the sixth best toy of the year (third-best among girls) in the Duracell Kids' Choice National Toy Survey, and was one of the best-selling games of the 1992 Christmas season.
 Parker Brothers spokeswoman Ronni Heyman described the game as "a real sleeper".
 The game's success was cited as a contributing factor in Hasbro's 46% increase in net income after the fourth quarter of 1992.
 Parker Brothers later released a smaller travel version of the game.

 Legacy

 The game served as the inspiration for a series of 1990s works by German artist Martin Kippenberger.
 Kippenberger used the symbols for the different "noises" in the game to plan a cycle of wood-carvings and oil paintings.
 A children's book based on the game, Don't Wake Daddy: Late-Night Snack, was published by Scholastic Corporation in 2001.

+Comedy streaming service Dropout featured a version called "Don't Wake Standards & Practices" on an episode of Game Changer.